-18. Scholars are required to enroll at a British university for the full year of their award as full-time students proceeding to a higher degree.
+19. Scholars are required to enrol at a British university for the full two years of their award as full-time students proceeding to a higher degree.

-As a Marshall Scholarship is intended to give the holder an opportunity to see as much as possible of the United Kingdom, meet its people and observe its institutions, Scholars will be expected to spend the majority of their vacation time in the country.
+If Scholars study for two one-year degrees, they may be registered at two different UK Universities during their tenure.
+As a Marshall Scholarship is intended to give the holder an opportunity to see as much as possible of the United Kingdom, meet its people and observe its institutions, Scholars will be expected to spend the majority of their vacation time in the UK.

-Academic study proposals involving lengthy periods away from the university or outside the United Kingdom will not be accepted. - more information can be found in the Scholar Handbook.
+Academic study proposals involving lengthy periods away from the university or outside the United Kingdom will not be accepted - more information can be found in the Scholar Handbook.

-All visits (for academic or non-academic reasons) overseas including to the United States are subject to approval by the Marshall Commission and may not exceed 30 days in an academic year.
-If permission is given by the Commission to exceed this limit Scholars may be subject to a loss of stipend for this period.
+Non-academic visits overseas including to the United States are subject to approval by the Marshall Commission and should not exceed 30 days in an academic year, if permission is given by the Commission to exceed this limit Scholars may be subject to a loss of stipend for this period.

-19. Scholars' supervisors or directors of study at their UK universities will be asked to report at the end of their award to the Commission on their academic progress and general conduct.
+20. Scholars' supervisors or directors of study at their UK universities will be asked to report annually to the Commission on their academic progress and general conduct.
 Should a Scholar be dismissed from his/her university for any reason, the Scholarship will be immediately terminated.
 If a Scholar engages in misconduct or faces disciplinary action at their university, the Marshall Commission reserves the right to take action in accordance with its Disciplinary Policy.